 We also help each other to contact municipalities, job centres and other authorities – and then we hang out and laugh a lot!

-We want to strengthen the community with more activities both in Aarhus and Copenhagen.
+We want to strengthen the community with more activities both in Aarhus, Odense and Copenhagen.
 That could be thematic meetings, basis groups, game nights, Friday nights out, or completely different activities, which you and we could have fun in doing.
-In order to be a volunteer in LGBT refugees, you do not need to speak Danish, but it is ok, if you do!

 Volunteers for planning and making events

 Once a month, we have Saturday meetings with different themes for all our members.
-The themes varies from sexual health to sport games, mental wellbeing, religion for LGBT+, multi-religious holiday parties with lipsync competitions and everything else.
+The themes vary from sexual health to sport games, mental wellbeing, religion from an LGBT+ perspective, multi-religious holiday parties with lipsync competitions and everything else.

-All our events are planned and organized in close corporation with asylum activists, refugees and contact persons in the group.
-Therefore it is an essential part of our planning and making of event to make participatory and co-creating activities before and during the events.
+All our events are planned and organized in close teamwork together with asylum activists, refugees and contact persons in the group.
+Therefore it is an essential part of our event planning to include members and volunteers in LGBT Asylum and to make participatory and co-creating activities before and during the events.

-LGBT+ persons are often an invisible group, who face particular challenges in the asylum system and, very often, social isolation.
+LGBT+ asylum seekers and refugees are often an invisible group, who face particular challenges in the asylum system and, very often, social isolation as long with racism, homophobia and/or transphobia.
 Knowledge and information about one’s possibilities in this kind of cases are almost non-existing within the Danish asylum system, and that can have severe effects for not just the asylum seekers’ conditions during the application process, but also for the outcome of the individual cases.

 Many of the asylum activists (the members in the group who are applying for asylum) in the group do not speak Danish or English, but for example Farsi/Dari, Arabic, Malay, Luganda and several other languages.
 Almost all contact persons speak Danish and English.

-Most asylum activists live in asylum centres far from Copenhagen, so much of the contact is done by mail, SMS and telephone.
-The last Saturday of the month, we host a meeting where all contact persons, asylum activists and refugees in the group get together for a meeting and dinner in Copenhagen.
-Often, we are about 80 people to these meetings.
-The contact persons in LGBT Asylum assist the asylum activists in buying tickets and finding accommodation.
+Most asylum activists live in asylum centres far from Copenhagen, so much of the contact is done by text messages, email and telephone.
+We host several social events and meetings where all contact persons, asylum activists and refugees in the group get together in Copenhagen and Aarhus.

-- Case-preparatory meetings where the contact person prepares the asylum activist for interviews with the authorities, such as Immigration Service, Refugee Appeals Board or others.
+- Case-preparatory meetings where the contact persons prepare the asylum activists for interviews with the authorities, such as the Danish Immigration Service, Refugee Appeals Board or others

 - Written and oral translation of documents, newspaper articles, letters, minutes of meetings, and other things to be used in asylum activists’ asylum cases